SUPScientist/Advanced-Quantitative-Oceanography/README.md

 ## Workshop:
-The original intent of much of the content here was, in the case of https://github.com/cgentemann/ocean_python_tutorial, A one day introduction to Python for oceanographers to introduce oceanographers to Python programming and reproducible research using Jupyter Notebooks, Git, software citations, and cloud computing.
-This hands-on course will use common oceanographic research analyses to demonstrate capabilities of Python, open source software libraries, and cloud computing.
+The original intent of much of the content here was, in the case of https://github.com/cgentemann/ocean_python_tutorial,
+"A one day introduction to Python for oceanographers to introduce oceanographers to Python programming and reproducible research using Jupyter Notebooks, Git, software citations, and cloud computing.
+This hands-on course will use common oceanographic research analyses to demonstrate capabilities of Python, open source software libraries, and cloud computing."
 And, in the case of https://github.com/ooi-data-lab/datalab-reu-2020, the repository was oriented toward "the 2020 Data Labs Virtual Research Experience for Undergraduates (REU), hosted by Rutgers University."